Why Do Some Ideas Spread?

 Tippi Hedren, the cool blonde with a warm heart, may be the most remarkable part of this story, but to focus on her role is to miss the point of Berger’s account — and, indeed, of his whole book.
-According to Berger, and in the words of sociologist and researcher Duncan Watts of Microsoft Research, Hedren was merely an "accidental influential," a player whose part in a word-of-mouth phenomenon may or may not have been pivotal.
-As Berger, who earned his PhD at the Stanford Graduate School of Business in 2007, tells his MBA students at Wharton, where he's an assistant professor of marketing, he may have been the first person to dine at a now-popular restaurant, but that doesn’t mean he’s responsible for the place’s success.
+According to Berger, and in the words of sociologist and researcher Duncan Watts of Microsoft Research, Hedren was merely an “accidental influential,” a player whose part in a word-of-mouth phenomenon may or may not have been pivotal.
+As Berger, who earned his PhD at Stanford GSB in 2007, tells his MBA students at Wharton, where he’s an assistant professor of marketing, he may have been the first person to dine at a now-popular restaurant, but that doesn’t mean he’s responsible for the place’s success.

 Put that way, the notion of a small set of special people who wield enormous influence may sound absurd.
 Yet many marketers have come to build their plans around the idea that their products or services will catch on if they can “just find the cool kids in the East Village or find the ‘mommy bloggers’ who have the most followers,” Berger says, alluding in part to a seductive story Malcolm Gladwell tells in The Tipping Point of how a few hipsters in downtown Manhattan revived the moribund Hush Puppies shoe brand.
 Berger himself was enthralled by The Tipping Point when he read it as a Stanford undergrad, and credits the book with sparking his academic interest in how things catch on; but knowing what he does now, he says Gladwell’s book is “half wrong,” more artful storytelling than good science.
 There’s little evidence that you can figure out who’s repeatedly influential, he says, and even if you could, the marketing effort would be too costly for, say, a small cafe or yoga studio.
 However, there is a growing body of psychological research, a good deal of it from Berger himself, showing that certain principles reliably drive people to discuss and share things.
 It’s those principles, with their emphasis on the message rather than the messenger, that Berger lays out in his own book.